-Watch Pedro Strop hits a home run off of Anthony Rizzo
+Watch Pedro Strop hit a home run off of Anthony Rizzo

 One day into the offseason and the Cubs are already grinding for next year.